Felabs1/StarkZuri/README.md

 - Privacy and Security: The platform ensures data security and user privacy through decentralized identity solutions and blockchain technology.

 ## Impact:
-By addressing the inequities and limitations of traditional social media platforms, StarkJumuia will empower users by providing them with financial incentives, enhancing their engagement, and fostering a transparent and secure social environment.
+By addressing the inequities and limitations of traditional social media platforms, StarkZuri will empower users by providing them with financial incentives, enhancing their engagement, and fostering a transparent and secure social environment.
 This approach not only motivates content creation and participation but also builds a trust-based community governed by its users.

-## Benefits of StarkJumuia to the StarkNet Ecosystem
+## Benefits of StarkZuri to the StarkNet Ecosystem
 ### 1. Increased User Adoption:

-Broader Appeal: By offering a social media platform with financial incentives, StarkJumuia can attract a diverse range of users who may not be familiar with blockchain technology.
+Broader Appeal: By offering a social media platform with financial incentives, StarkZuri can attract a diverse range of users who may not be familiar with blockchain technology.
 This increases overall adoption of StarkNet.
 Engagement Growth: The incentivization model encourages frequent interactions and content creation, leading to more active users on StarkNet.

 ### 2. Enhanced Network Activity:

 Transaction Volume: High levels of user interaction and transactions, including content monetization, token transfers, and NFT trading, will boost the overall transaction volume on StarkNet.
-Network Utilization: By leveraging StarkNet’s scalability and low transaction fees, StarkJumuia will demonstrate the network’s capability to handle high-volume, everyday applications.
+Network Utilization: By leveraging StarkNet’s scalability and low transaction fees, StarkZuri will demonstrate the network’s capability to handle high-volume, everyday applications.

 ### 3. Showcase of StarkNet’s Capabilities:

-Scalability and Efficiency: StarkJumuia will showcase StarkNet’s ability to process a large number of transactions quickly and cost-effectively, highlighting the benefits of Layer 2 solutions.
+Scalability and Efficiency: StarkZuri will showcase StarkNet’s ability to process a large number of transactions quickly and cost-effectively, highlighting the benefits of Layer 2 solutions.
 Decentralization and Security: The platform’s decentralized governance and robust security features will illustrate the advantages of using StarkNet for decentralized applications.

 ### 4. Ecosystem Development:

-Developer Attraction: The success of StarkJumuia can attract more developers to build on StarkNet, seeing its potential for scalable, decentralized applications.
+Developer Attraction: The success of StarkZuri can attract more developers to build on StarkNet, seeing its potential for scalable, decentralized applications.
-Interoperability and Integration: StarkJumuia can integrate with other dApps on StarkNet, creating synergies and expanding the ecosystem’s functionality.
+Interoperability and Integration: StarkZuri can integrate with other dApps on StarkNet, creating synergies and expanding the ecosystem’s functionality.

 ### 5. Economic Impact: